Art Students' League of Philadelphia: Resignation

-Coates wrote to Eakins on February 8, asking him to resign; Eakins submitted a one-sentence resignation the following day.
+Coates wrote to Eakins on February 8, requesting that he resign; Eakins submitted a one-sentence resignation the following day.
 Eakins continued to protest his innocence, and met with Coates on February 13.
 Coates presented the charges to PAFA's Board of Directors at a meeting that night, and the Board voted to accept Eakins's resignation.
 Eakins wrote to Coates on February 15:

 Was ever so much smoke for so little fire?
 I never in my life seduced a girl, nor tried to, but what else can people think of all this rage and insanity.
 It is not a rare ambition in a painter to want to make good pupils.
 My dear master Gerome who loved me had the same ambition, helped me always and has to this day interested himself in all I am doing.

 My figures at least are not a bunch of clothes with a head and hands sticking out but more nearly resemble the strong living bodies than most pictures show.
 And in the latter end of a life so spent in study, you at least can imagine that painting is with me a very serious study.
 That I have but little patience with the false modesty which is the greatest enemy to all figure painting.
 I see no impropriety in looking at the most beautiful of Nature's works, the naked figure.
 If there is impropriety, then just where does such impropriety begin?
 Is it wrong to look at a picture of a naked figure or at a statue?
 English ladies of the last generation thought so and avoided the statue galleries, but do so no longer.
 Or is it a question of sex?
 Should men make only the statues of men to be looked at by men, while the statues of women should be made by women to be looked at by women only?
 Should the he-painters draw the horses and bulls, and the she-painters like Rosa Bonheur the mares and cows?
 Must the poor old male body in the dissecting room be mutilated before Miss Prudery can dabble in his guts? ...
 Such indignities anger me.
 Can not anyone see into what contemptible inconsistencies such follies all lead?
 And how dangerous they are?
 My conscience is clear, and my suffering is past.